RWTH-OS/eduOS/index.md

 * Currently, eduOS supports only x86-based architectures (32 & 64 bit).
-* Following command line tools have to be installed: make, gcc, binutil, git, qemu, nams, gdb
+* Following command line tools have to be installed: make, gcc, binutils, git, qemu, nasm, gdb
 * The test PC has to use grub as bootloader.

 ### Building eduOS